coderefinery/mini-workshop/content/1/browse.md

 - Commits form a history of changes and the history can be visualized as a tree which contains branches.
 - Each repository has a default branch.
 It is often called `main` or `master`.
 - Branches are like parallel universes where you can experiment with changes without affecting the default branch.
-- Browse the network of branche in our example repository ("Insights" -> "Network"): <https://github.com/coderefinery/imgfilters/network>
+- Browse the network of branches in our example repository ("Insights" -> "Network"): <https://github.com/coderefinery/imgfilters/network>